Survey on Modeling of Human-made Articulated Objects: Discussion and Conclusion

 \section{Discussion and Conclusion}

-\jy{This survey paper provided an overview of the current state-of-the-art in 3D modeling of human-made articulated objects, focusing on the tasks of articulated part perception and articulated object creation (reconstruction and generation).
+This survey paper provided an overview of the current state-of-the-art in 3D modeling of human-made articulated objects, focusing on the tasks of articulated part perception and articulated object creation (reconstruction and generation).
 We first defined the scope of the discussion and provided a compilation of articulated object datasets used in the research community.
 We then analyzed techniques and methodologies developed for 3D modeling of articulated objects, focusing on two key aspects: 1) \textit{geometry modeling} --- representation and approaches used to understand the shape of articulated parts and 2) \textit{articulation modeling} --- articulation models and methodologies used to estimate part mobility and kinematic structures.
 We highlighted gaps in the literature and opportunities for further work emerging from our survey, which are likely to be fruitful as the field of 3D modeling for articulated objects continues to evolve.
-We conclude by identifying key challenges and potential research directions for future exploration.}
+We conclude by identifying key challenges and potential research directions for future exploration.

 \mypara{Generalization across objects with varying structures}.
 Handling diverse articulated objects with large variations in geometric and kinematic structures is one of the major challenges in the field.
-Existing methods are often designed for specific object categories or assume a certain level of prior knowledge about the object is available to the system \jy{(e.g., the number of parts, which joint types are considered)}.
-Given limited training data and the high cost of data collection, it is important to develop methods that can generalize to novel objects in a data-efficient manner.
+Existing methods are often designed for specific object categories or assume a certain level of prior knowledge about the object is available to the system (e.g., the number of parts, which joint types are considered).
+Given limited training data and the high cost of data collection, it is important to develop methods that can generalize to novel objects in a data-efficient manner. \jy{A promising direction is to explore the use of few-shot learning, meta-learning, and domain adaptation techniques to enhance the versatility of articulated object understanding.
+Recent advances in large language models, vision-language models, and multimodal large language models can also be powerful prior to integrate into articulated object perception and manipulation pipelines, driving improvements in the generalization and robustness of the models. }

+\mypara{Improved robustness in the perception models}.
+While significant progress has been made in articulated part perception, more accurate and robust methods are needed to handle occlusions, clutter, and noise in input data. \jy{Most existing approaches focus on object-level perception with clear, object-centric observations, whereas perceiving articulated objects in complex scenes with multiple objects and partial observations remains an open challenge~\cite{delitzas2024scenefun3d}.
+Addressing this gap is essential for making these methods practical and deployable in real-world applications, including functionality understanding, affordance learning, and robotic manipulation, where models must reliably interpret and interact with articulated objects in unstructured environments.}